 For penetration testing the evaluators took all security functionalities into consideration.
-Intensive penetration testing was planned based on the analysis results and performed for the underlying mechanisms of security functionalities using bespoke equipment and expert know how.
+Intensive penetration testing was planned based on the analysis results and performed forthe underlying mechanisms of security functionalities.
 The penetration tests considered both the physical tampering of the TOE and attacks which do not modify the TOE physically.
 The penetration tests results confirm that the TOE is resistant to attackers with high attack potential in the intended environment for the TOE.